enklu/enklu.github.io/docs/API/AssetsApi.md

 }
 ```

-Then, you can upload new assets or update new assets:
+Then, you can upload a new asset or update an existing one:

 ```bash
 curl -X POST 'https://assets.enklu.com:9091/v1/asset'